enemonsieur/offis_repo/AREAS/OFFIS/Abstract Erika's Research.md

 The induction of mental stress was confirmed by a NASA TLX stress questionnaire

 Using fNIRS features, we are trying to predict mental stress of power grid workers

+In a power grid, workers are subject to high amount of stre